 Soil Moisture: Dry

-Bloom Notes: Conditions Comments: Texas Liatris likes a dry to medium soil in full sun.
-Too much water will leads to root rot.
-Will self seed in a sandy soil.
+Bloom Notes: Conditions Comments: Texas Liatris likes dry to medium soil in full sun.
+Too much water will lead to root rot.
+Will self-seed in sandy soil.
 Tolerant of alkaline soils.

 Soil Description: Calcareous, rocky soils.
 Gravelly, Sandy, Limestone-based.